Bubbly Pet

 What Is Bloating?

-Bloating is a term used to describe a form of stomach disorders common among canines; another name for Bloating is Gastric dilatation.
+Bloating is a term used to describe a form of stomach disorder common among canines; another name for Bloating is Gastric dilatation.
 The stomach of the animal gets filled with too much air or gas, and it then causes the stomach to twist on itself.

 Gastric dilatation, according to research, is the second leading cause of death in dogs and although it is a common cause of death, with an understanding of the reasons, prevention, and treatment, you can keep your god out of harm’s way.